 How much detail to include

 You may notice that there isn’t a lot of detail, but that doesn’t mean it’s not a high-quality testimonial.
-You have to toe the tight rope when it comes to detail, finding an appropriate balance between too much and too little.
-Your goal is to include enough to make the story tangible for your target customer, but not so much that it alienates them.A testimonial can be the bridge a potential customer walks on as they cross over to your company.
-By crafting the right questions and building your testimonials based on customer experiences, you can guide more clients toward your… Click To Tweet
+You have to toe the tightrope when it comes to detail, finding an appropriate balance between too much and too little.
+Your goal is to include enough to make the story tangible for your target customer, but not so much that it alienates them when you write a testimonial.

 Use specific questions to guide your testimonials